 How is a Data Warehouse different to a Customer Data Platform?

-A CDP, as the name suggests, is interested only in customer data, built for the needs of marketers and operated by marketing without the need for complex data queries or untimely IT requests.
+As Data Warehouses store all corporate data, this typically makes them large, expensive, IT-driven and owned projects designed to serve as a repository for analysis across the whole enterprise.
+A CDP, as the name suggests, is interested only in customer data (generally at a much smaller scale), and is built for the needs of marketers and operated by Marketing, without the need for constant IT involvement.

 Additionally, EDWs do not transform, standardize or normalize the data specifically for marketing purposes.
 A retail business, for example, may store purchase and/or transactional data as codes (‘MX1294’ rather than ‘brown leather shoes’).
-The process of ‘Normalization’ in a CDP will transform the MX1294 code into something that is (a) meaningful to marketing, (b) meaningful to the customer and (c) usable in the personalization of campaigns.
-Even more useful, and commonly seen in multi-channel organizations, it can merge and normalize different product codes, from different systems and consolidate into ‘brown leather shoes’.
+The process of ‘normalization’ in a CDP will transform the MX1294 code into something that is (a) meaningful to marketing, (b) meaningful to the customer and (c) usable in the personalization of campaigns.
+Even more useful, and commonly seen in multi-channel organizations, it can merge and normalize different product codes, from different systems and consolidate into the category of ‘brown leather shoes’.

 Want to know more?
-Download the ‘Marketer’s Guide to Customer Data Platforms’ eBook
+Download the ‘A Marketer’s Guide to Customer Data Platforms’ eBook

 This blog article is an extract from BlueVenn’s ‘A Marketer’s Guide to Customer Data Platforms’ eBook.

 Download the full eBook for more CDP advice and to learn how a CDP differs from other data management technologies, what different types of CDPs are available and what to look for when researching vendors.